LeoDog896/mdsite/README.md

 - Appending `?raw` to the URL will return the raw Markdown.
 - Appending `?html` to the URL will return the raw HTML.
-- Appending `?no-redirect` to the URL will return the the page without redirecting to itself.
+- Appending `?no-rebase` to the URL will return the the page without redirecting to itself.

 You can use any combination of these queries.